Rava VPN

 For China travel, the smartest test is not a benchmark.
 It is whether your own phone, laptop, Wi‑Fi, mobile data, and must-have apps work smoothly before you go.

-Check the stuff that will actually matter on the trip
+Check what will actually matter on the trip

 Set it up before the flight